DivisionRaiD/Server-Banners/README.md

-Name:	Server Banners
+Server Banners

+Description:

-Description: Server banner images for COD2, MW1/2/3, WAW, GTA-SAMP and soon also Minecraft.
+	Server banner images for COD2, MW1/2/3, WAW, GTA-SAMP and soon also Minecraft.
 Click http://momo5504.square7.de/banner.html to generate a banner.

+Info:

-Info: You modified my code, feel free to request a pull :D
+	You modified my code, feel free to request a pull :D

 Credit: